 Willamette Valley AVA, Oregon

-The 2012 Willamette Valley Pinot Noir is a blend of 667/777 (39%) and pommard (61%) clones, and the fruit is sourced from Kiff Vineyard and Johnson Ridge Vineyard.
-Each clone and vineyard contributes unique characteristics: 777 adds bright red raspberry and Bing cherry, pommard adds rose petal, lavender and structure , and 667 provides dark fruit flavors.
-Johnson Ridge fruit contribute a hint of earth and white pepper, and a mineral note comes from the Kiff Vineyard.
-The resulting wine has rich mid-palate volume, velvety tannins, and flavors of Bing cherry, boysenberry, cranberry and cinnamon that lead into a long, seamless finish.
+The 2013 Willamette Valley Pinot Noir is a blend of 667/777 and pommard clones, and the fruit is sourced from Kiff Vineyard and Johnson Ridge Vineyard.
+Each clone and vineyard contributes unique characteristics: 777 adds bright red raspberry and Bing cherry, pommard adds rose petal, lavendar and structure, and 667 provides dark fruit flavors.
+The wine exhibits bright red fruit, with flavors of Bing cherry and cranberry, with subtle hints of dark berries, forest floor and rosemary.
+Rich mid-palate volume, velvety tannins, and a hint of cinnamon lead into a long, seamless finish.

-The Kiff Vineyard fruit was harvested on October 12th, and the Johnson Ridge fruit October 18th.
+The Kiff Vineyard fruit was harvested on October 11th, and the Johnson Ridge fruit on October 10th.
 All of the fruit spent three days in a cold-soak to extract color.
 Fermentation was completed in small, one-ton bins, and took sixteen days to complete.
-French oak barrels were used for aging, 20% of which were new, and the wine was bottled in April after spending 13 months in barrel.
-Only 84 cases were produced.
+French oak barrels were used for aging, 20% of which were new, and the wine was bottled in March after spending 12 months in barrel.
+199 cases were produced.

-The 2012 Denison Cellars Willamette Valley Pinot Noir is unfined and unfiltered, and to prevent any incidence of cork taint, is bottled under a twist-off closure.
+The 2013 Denison Cellars Willamette Valley Pinot Noir is unfined, and to prevent any incidence of cork taint, is bottled under a twist-off closure.

 Production 84 cases